marialee222/pacmen/README.md

 1. Clone the repo: git clone https://github.com/marialee222/pacmen.git
 2. Open the project directory: cd pacmen
 3. Open index.html in your web browser.
+4. Keyboard Controls:
+- Click "Add PacMan" to create a new PacMan.
+- Click "Start Game" to make them move.
+- Use arrow keys to control PacMen.
+Enjoy the PacMen adventure!

 ## Roadmap of Future Improvements
 Future improvements for the PacMen Exercise include: